Iron Man (Mk.III)

-Summary from package...
+Summary from the package...

 “While traveling overseas on business, Tony Stark is gravely injured after being ambushed and taken hostage.
 While in captivity, Stark is ordered to build a super-weapon capable of worldwide devastation.
 Instead, determined to escape and ultimately confront the demons of his past.
 Stark constructs a nearly invincible suit of armor equipped with powerful repulsion rays and high-altitude flight capability and escapes.
 Upon his return to America, he becomes the red-and-gold warrior Iron Man, vowing to don his powerful armor to protect the world.”

 While I have always been a bit of a superhero fan, I was never that into Iron Man.
 Tony Stark never won me over or struck me as particularly admirable, but when the live-action movie came out it knocked my socks off.
 With the mix of Jon Favreau's direction and Robert Downey Junior's charm the character of Iron Man/Tony Stark won me over.
 The 2008 film was a critical and commercial success and Iron Man toys flooded the market.
 But none of them really struck me as great collector's pieces or great representations of the American designed power suit.
-Well it turns out Hong Kong toymaker, Hot Toys has made the quintessential Iron Man piece...
+Well, it turns out Hong Kong toymaker, Hot Toys has made the quintessential Iron Man piece...

 Hot Toys has been in the 1/6 scale poseable collectors market for a few years now and the reputation for quality and attention to detail has grown over the years.
-Well it's VERY much earned.
+Well, it's VERY much earned.

 Let's start with the packaging.
-A box is a box right?
+A box is a box, right?
 Not really.

-A nice package let's you know the manufacturer cares about what's inside.
+A nice package lets you know the manufacturer cares about what's inside.
 In this hobby very few things are “cheap” so it kind of sucks when you spend primo dollars for a piece and the package feels cheap or like an afterthought.
 With Hot Toys, that's not the case.
-Not only is the piece inside made with the utmost care and attention to detail, the box it comes in is equally as nice.
+Not only is the piece inside made with the utmost care and attention to detail, but the box it comes in is also equally as nice.

 The box is made from a very thick, heavy-gauge cardboard that folds out in three panels.
 The outside panels of the box look like a close up of the Mk.III armor.
-When the box is opened it looks like the under carriage of the armor.
+When the box is opened it looks like the undercarriage of the armor.
 The die cut hole for the Arc Reactor is a nice touch.

 Inside is a window to see the figure and all the accessories neatly arranged and laid out with a brief explanation about the Mark III armor as well as credits for the toy design.
 It's very sharp and very classy.
-To bad it ends up in the closet stored away, it's almost a work of art itself.
+Too bad it ends up in the closet stored away, it's almost a work of art itself.